 The researchers on the committee were able to provide a list of research regarding the thresholds of such Contaminants that produced symptoms in users of Indoor Aquatic Facilities.
 More detailed summaries of these data can be found in Appendix 1: Summary of Health and Exposure Data for Chemical and Biological Contaminants.
 After evaluating possible Contaminants, the committee felt the most frequently detected adverse health symptoms associated with indoor air quality were related to chemical Contaminants.
 In evaluating the various chemical Contaminants, it was found that Trichloramine was the most prevalent Contaminant reported(39).
 Therefore, this section of the MAHC focused on Trichloramine as the major chemical Contaminant for design considerations.

-The bullets below summarize findings on the threshold amounts that produced adverse health symptoms.
+The bullets below summarize some of the findings on the threshold amounts that produced adverse health symptoms.

 Gagniere(83) 0.5 mg/m3